 From an early release of the HomePod firmware, developer Avery Magnotti was able to dig out the custom sounds Apple designed for it.
 Below you can listen to how HomePod alarm will wake you up in the morning, plus other system sounds.

 What can you ask Siri to do?

 You can ask Siri to send a text message to your friend, start playing the latest episode of your favorite podcast, and get the latest updates in news, sports, traffic, and weather.
 You can also use voice commands to set alarms, timers, and reminders.
-In addition, Siri on HomePod can help you answer some of your most burning questions like, “What’s the best Korean barbecue restaurant nearby?” or “Did the Warriors win last night?”
+In addition, Siri can help you answer some of your most burning questions like, “What’s the best Korean barbecue restaurant nearby?” or “Did the Warriors win last night?”

 Will it support third-party apps?

 Initially at its launch, HomePod did not have support for third -party apps.
 This already puts HomePod at a disadvantage against Google Home and Amazon Echo devices, as both rivals offer development tools to third-parties.

 It can very well be the case that Apple wants to have more control over what type of apps and extensions get integrated into HomePod and will eventually open up the platform to third-parties, as it did with Apple TV and Siri extensions.
 Plus, the fact that Apple has given HomePod 1GB of RAM suggests that it’s future-proofing the device for more-elaborate capabilities later on.

 With the announcement of the HomePod mini, Apple revealed that the device can be used with Pandora and Amazon Music, though availability won't happen at shipping.
 Other third-party service could become available with Pandora and Amazon Music, but we're not so sure Spotify will join the bandwagon—the company has been engaged in a battle with Apple over Apple's business practices.

 Does it have a touch screen?